HSLdevcom/react-native-proto/README.md

 * To run Android-version see [Android-tab in getting-started-page](http://facebook.github.io/react-native/docs/getting-started.html)
     * It's probably easier (and smoother) to run the app on real device than on virtual device
     * During development you will need do a port forwarding: `adb reverse tcp:8081 tcp:8081`
-        * This will allow the app to access the React Packager server which server the JS.
+        * This will allow the app to access the React Packager server which serve the JS.
 The port `8081` is the default React Packager port.
     * You can list the existing forwards using `adb reverse --list`

 ## Tests